KeonJukes/KeonJukes/README.md

-# Hello!
+# Hello! 🤖
 My name is Keon Jukes and I am a software engineer currently focusing on frontend web development.
-While much of my experience comes from using React, I've started using Vue a lot more lately.
+I currently work for Dolby.io where I get a chance to work on many multimedia projects.

 <!---
 KeonJukes/KeonJukes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.